 Join us for the world premiere of Anna Craycroft’s stop-motion animation film, which the artist constructed by shooting new footage weekly in her exhibition “Motion into Being.”
 Craycroft is the artist-in-residence for the Department of Education and Public Engagement’s Spring 2018 R&D Season: ANIMATION.

-Following the screening, a lively conversation with art historian Gloria Sutton unpacks Craycroft’s project and examines the ways that animation—the movement of images and bodies—articulates new questions about sense and meaning within contemporary digital culture.
+The screening will be part of an illustrated dialogue with art historian Gloria Sutton.
+Together, Sutton and Craycroft will unpack the ways that Craycroft’s exhibition explores animation—the movement of images and bodies—to raise new questions about sense and meaning within contemporary art.
 Using a historically specific twentieth-century apparatus (Max Fleischer’s Setback Camera and Walt Disney’s Multiplane camera) to not only capture images over the course of her residency at the New Museum, but also to interpolate the material culture of more contemporary imaging technologies, Craycroft builds an accretive, time-based examination of personhood and anthropomorphism.
 The resulting animation demonstrates how our understanding of personhood is comprised of complex and often contradictory attitudes, expectations, and definitions.
 Distinct from the ways that early twentieth-century European avant-garde film advanced narratives of “failed vision” and “enlightenment” within the transformation of modern life, this conversation reconsiders the aesthetics of abstraction and experimentation that are beholden to an ethics of contingency and fragmentation within contemporary culture.

 Gloria Sutton is Associate Professor of Contemporary Art History and New Media at Northeastern University in Boston.
 She received her doctorate from the University of California Los Angeles and has been a fellow at the Whitney Independent Study Program and the Getty Research Institute.
 A research affiliate in the Art Culture Technology Program at MIT, Sutton is the author of The Experience Machine: Stan VanDerBeek’s Movie Drome and Expanded Cinema (2015), published by MIT Press.